How to draw dot and cross diagrams

 Dot and cross diagrams are an important tool in chemistry that visually represent the bonding between atoms in a molecule.
 They help us understand how atoms share electrons to form chemical bonds and determine the structure of molecules.

-See also How to calculate percentage atom economy
+See also How to cite bnf

 In a dot and cross diagram, the atomic symbol for each element is represented by its own unique diagram.
 The valence electrons, or outermost electrons of each atom, are drawn as dots around the atomic symbol.
 These electrons are responsible for chemical bonding.